 In order to propose your changes you can fork the repository in question and then push your code to it and propose it via a merge request to the maintainers.

 - Make incremental, atomic changes (one aspect at a time).

 - Keep code working after every commit.

 - Write commit messages using the standard Git message format.

 - Don't fear the rebase (against the Xfce master branch): you should fix the merge problems, not the developer.

-Git permission on git.xfce.org
+Git rules on gitlab.xfce.org

 - Email addresses of each commit are validated